-While expats will struggle to find spacious, high-quality accommodation that doesn't bankrupt them in notoriously expensive London, there are areas of the UK where people can still find lovely housing at a decent price.
+The quality and affordability of housing in the United Kingdom varies widely.
+While expats may struggle to find spacious, high-quality accommodation that doesn't break the bank in notoriously expensive London, there are many areas of the UK where it's much easier to find appropriate housing at a decent price.

 Types of accommodation in the United Kingdom